DMR-Database/database/README.md

-# <center> Brandmeister User Database for HTs & MTs
+# Brandmeister User Database for HTs & MTs
 <br>
 <p align="center">
 <a href="#english">English</a> -